stratnest/dnd-contracts-v2/README.md

-# DND source code
+# Stratnest smart contracts

-This is the main repository for smart contracts source code.
+This is the main repository for smart contracts source code for StratNest protocol https://stratnest.net.

 # Requirements